‘Major overhaul’ of education department expected after Trump win

 Speakers across different panels noted heightened anxiety for the sector after the election.

-“If I was a college president this morning, I would be feeling very stressed,” said Frederick Hess, senior fellow and director of education policy studies at the American Enterprise Institute, a conservative think tank that hosted a panel unpacking what the election means for education.
+“If I was a college president this morning, I would be feeling very stressed,” said Frederick Hess, senior fellow and director of education policy studies at the American Enterprise Institute (AEI), a conservative thinktank that hosted a panel unpacking what the election means for education.

-Dr Hess said he expected the Trump administration to wield its power to take on issues that have frustrated Republicans, such as campus antisemitism, free speech issues and other matters.
-With recent shifts toward institutional neutrality and new policies put in place after tumultuous spring protests, Dr Hess thought presidents have already tried to establish new guardrails amid heightened criticism.
-And over the next four years, he believed a broader retreat was in order.
+Dr Hess said he expected the Trump administration to wield its power to take on issues that have frustrated Republicans, such as alleged campus antisemitism, free speech issues and other matters.
+With recent shifts toward institutional neutrality and new policies put in place after tumultuous spring protests, Dr Hess said he thought presidents had already tried to establish new guardrails amid heightened criticism.
+And over the next four years, he said, he believed a broader retreat was in order.

 “How do [college presidents] figure out how to backpedal in a way that’s credible and where they can actually maintain the respect of the campus community?”
 Dr Hess asked.

-Dr Mitchell said he was surprised by “the strength of the Republican performance across the board” and “the breadth and depth of that is something we need to pay attention to as we think about the America that we serve.”
-But despite his concerns, Dr Mitchell noted ACE has a set of priorities that it will continue to advocate for; focusing on college affordability, supporting students, advancing research, upholding academic freedom and free expression, among other issues.
+Dr Mitchell said he was surprised by “the strength of the Republican performance across the board” and “the breadth and depth of that is something we need to pay attention to as we think about the America that we serve”.
+But despite his concerns, Dr Mitchell noted that ACE had a set of priorities that it would continue to advocate for, focusing on college affordability, supporting students, advancing research and upholding academic freedom and free expression, among other issues.

 “The sooner we can get to work with the new administration and Congress the better,” Dr Mitchell said.
 “We will lobby hard for what we care about and what we believe strengthens all of you and the work you do.
 We are not going to back down on our support for higher education.
 We are not going to back down in articulating the importance of higher education in building a great America.”